 I was certainly NOT about to pull whatever hair I had up into a skinny little ponytail that would look even more puny next to the comically large bow I was required to wear.

 In the mid-2000s, hair extensions were starting to become available to normal people.
 You didn’t have to be on a Disney Channel show to rock long, luscious waves.
 I purchased my first set of clip-in hair extensions with money I got for my 16th birthday.
 They came from Sally Beauty Supply in a line that’s since been discontinued.
 The minute I secured the wefts and watched the silky, dark brown strands cascade way below my shoulders, I instantly felt powerful and have been hooked on the feeling ever since.

 For almost 12 years, extensions have been the only truly constant piece of my beauty routine.
 Even through the months-long process of taking my naturally nearly black hair to a honey blonde, I bought a new set of extensions for every shade in between.
 I can pop them in while sitting just about anywhere — from my home vanity to the car at a red light — and can do it in under five minutes.
 I’ve tried tons of brands of extensions over the years and spent entirely too much money on someone else’s hair.
-Today, Foxy Locks are by far my favorite brand.
-They wear beautifully, come in a good range of shades and are ethically sourced.

 My hair transformations through the years

 I’m not shy about them and regularly provide a show-and-tell to anyone who inquires about them.
 Many a frenemy has tried to put me on the spot about my fake hair, only for their futile attempts at embarrassment to be dampened when the majority of the women present gather around me to learn everything they can about clipping faux hair onto their heads.